tecladocode/web-dev-bootcamp/curriculum/section06/lectures/13_html_form_textarea/README.md

+---
+title: "HTML forms: working with textareas"
+slug: html-forms-working-with-textareas
+tags:
+  - How to
+  - Written
+categories:
+  - Video
+section_number: 3
+excerpt: An excerpt of the lecture's content goes here.
+---

 # HTML forms: working with textareas

 Now that we've learned how to send data using HTML forms, let's look at the specific form elements that we'll need for the microblog project.